gdoumenc/coworks/docs/biz_quickstart.rst

 Few concepts are needed to understand how ``BizMicroService`` works.

 A ``BizMicroService`` is defined as an airflow DAG.
 It allows to trigger it manually or get running information from it.
-Contrary to ``TechMicroService``, ``BizMicroService`` have states.
+Instead of ``TechMicroService`` which may be considered as stateless, ``BizMicroService`` are mainly stateful.
+At last, but certainly the more usefull and powerfull feature, the call to a microservice may be done **asynchronously**.

-To interact with DAG defined in airflow, two main operators have been defined : ``TechMicroServiceOperator`` and ``BranchTechMicroServiceOperator``.
+To interact with DAG defined in airflow, two main operators have been defined : ``TechMicroServiceOperator`` and ``TechMicroServiceAsyncGroup``; more precisely the mast one is a group of tasks.
 The first operator allows to call a technical microservice.
-The second one is a branching operator on the status returned by a technical microservice.
+The second one is a group of tasks to call the technical microservice in an asynchronous way, waiting for the execution end and reading the result.

-At last, but certainly the more usefull and powerfull, the call to a microservice may be call **asynchronously**.
-The called microservice stores automatically its result in a S3 file, and a ``Sensor`` on this S3 file is then created to allow resynchronisation.
+In the asynchronous call, the called microservice stores automatically its result in a S3 file, and a ``Sensor`` on this S3 file is then created to allow resynchronisation.
-This asynchronous call is defined by an airflow task group : ``TechMicroServiceAsyncGroup``.

 Start
 -----